 [Other sections as needed]

-Some Policies may not require all of these sections.
+Some Policies may not require all these sections.

 As a best practice, procedures can be kept out of the policy itself and instead stored on an MSU webpage containing the procedures and referenced in the policy.
 However, procedures can be put into policy if necessary for legal, regulatory or other reasons.